voloved/pokeemerald_fork/README.md

 - Put more interesting Pokémon into the Safari Zone.
 - Added Surkit, Masquerain, Meditite, Roselia, Zangoose, and Lunatone.
 - Added ability to buy evolutionary stones and TMs from Mauville Game Corner in Lilycove Department Store.
-- Ability to restart Nuzlocke challenge after failing by talking to Hiker in House in Rustboro City.
+- Ability to restart Nuzlocke Challenge after failing by talking to Hiker in House in Rustboro City.
 - Nuzlocke now counts in Safari Zone as well.
 - Electrike and Manectric can now learn Flamethrower.
 - Psyduck and Golduck can learn Fly.